Test Cards

 Use these card numbers in test mode to simulate different payment outcomes.
 Any future expiry date and any 3-digit CVC will work (Amex takes a 4-digit CID).

-For the hosted-checkout sandbox today (mock gateway), outcomes are chosen by session amount — see Sandbox & Test Mode → Sandbox outcomes.
+For the hosted-checkout sandbox today (mock gateway), outcomes are chosen by session amount, not by card number — see Sandbox & Test Mode → Sandbox outcomes.

 For the embedded-checkout sandbox (sandbox iframe via vora.js), outcomes are chosen by card number per the table below.
 The sandbox iframe locks down to these numbers only — any other input is rejected, both as a real-card safety lock and to keep outcomes deterministic.
 Embedded fields are collected and submitted through the canonical collection path — const elements = vora.elements.create(); const card = elements.create("card", {}); card.mount("#card-element"); const result = await elements.submit(); — not a single-field tokenize() call.